 - Mobile learning is contextual.
 Much of the time spent in ILT or in front of computers doing eLearning can be replaced by “learning while working.”
 Classrooms and eLearning must create a context for the information being taught whereas with mobile devices, learning occurs when the context presents itself.
 Think about the difference between trying to create a “what if” scenario for your children as opposed to taking advantage of a “teachable moment.”
 I think in most cases, as parents we would agree that the teachable moments are much more effective.
 Workplace learning is no different.

 - Mobile learning is reusable – Think about how much material from a classroom training session is never used again by the people attending the training.
 Sure, there are often handouts or a binder full of information.
 But are those handouts and binders really designed for ongoing use and reference?
-In some cases, the answer is yes, especially if the instructional designer has paid attention to creating solid reference materials.
+Sometimes, the answer is yes, especially if the instructional designer has paid attention to creating solid reference materials.
 But the accessibility factor of mobile learning makes creating training that has a life beyond the initial use both practical and beneficial.

-- Improved data capture – We tend to think about training and learning in terms of a traditional teacher-student model where instructional material is prepared ahead of time and then shared or communicated to learners.
+- Improved data capture – We think about training and learning in terms of a traditional teacher-student model where instructional material is prepared ahead of time and then shared or communicated to learners.
 But mobile devices can be an excellent way to generate content and share information gathered or learned.
 There are many examples of this.
 For instance, a camera phone can easily be used at a job site to send information about a problem to a colleague.
 Or, using applications like Twitter, information can quickly be shared with a group.
-In one instance an insurance company, in particular, is looking to improve their agent recruiting efforts through the use of mobile devices.
+In one instance an insurance company is looking to improve their agent recruiting efforts through the use of mobile devices.
 By providing recruiters an easy way to capture information about prospects and recruiting efforts, management hopes to gain valuable information about what techniques and locations are most successful and which ones need to be refined.

 - Mobile Learning is convenient – Unlike PCs that have to be turned on and booted up, or classroom training that must be scheduled, mobile learning takes advantage of devices that are virtually always on, within reach and in most cases always connected.
-The convenience factor allows for creating learning that is more likely to be used when needed.
+The convenience factor allows for creating learning is more likely to be used when needed.

 John is the Managing Partner for Float Mobile Learning.
 He has over 18 years of experience in helping clients change to be more successful and helping those clients navigate those changes.
 He works with Fortune 500 organizations to help them define and design learning strategies with a focus on mobile learning.
 His client list includes Caterpillar, Anheuser-Busch, Museum of Science and Industry and Pioneer Hi-Bred, a subsidiary of DuPont.John is a member of both the E-Learning Guild and ASTD where he is active in speaking about both eLearning and mobile learning topics.